tiyn/dotfiles/README.md

 |        |       | MonBrightnessDown | (display) Brightness decrease (currently not on wayland)  |
 |        |       | MonBrightnessUp   | (display) Brightness increase (currently not on wayland)  |

-Additionally the right hand side control button is set to function as the compose key.

 ## Additional Configs

 Additional configs (and for example firefox plugins) can be found in my